 In 2020, legislation was passed making changes to the program, creating two new eligibility groups.
-These changes will go into effect on October 1, 2021 and will bring modified standards for eligibility as well as lower premium caps.
-These changes will allow more individuals to qualify for and maintain Medicaid benefits through the MIWD program.
+These changes went into effect on October 1, 2021 and bring modified standards for eligibility as well as lower premium caps.
+These changes allow more individuals to qualify for and maintain Medicaid benefits through the MIWD program.

-The new MIWD program will have two eligibility groups with new criteria.
+The new MIWD program has two eligibility groups with new criteria.

 The Social Security Administration's definition of a disability can be found on the Social Security Administration's website.

 A medically improved disability in the MIWD program is defined as:

 The changes participants will see are to income tests, and the removal of the Trial Work Period (TWP) requirement.
 Current participants will be reviewed for eligibility in the new program and will be notified by DHHS of any changes to their case.

 A notice will be sent to the participant detailing the status of their eligibility in the new program.
 In the notice, the participant will find: